 - “I” to express preferences (“I like to get to the Big House early on game day”).

-In the context of discerning unfamiliar norms, our evidence suggests that people rely on generic “you” to inform their judgments of how normative a behavior is.
+In the context of discerning unfamiliar norms, our evidence suggests that generic-you has persuasive force, affecting people’s judgments of how normatively correct a behavior is.

 - Norms described with the generic usage of “you” (“You sit in the front seat in taxis here”) to